This session is for R&D product and process engineers responsible for innovating quickly to be the first to market with a new product.

 New enhancement to JMP Pro incorporate an interactive new platform for Bayesian Optimization.

-JMP Chief Data Scientist and a key Developer of the new Bayesian Optimization, Chris Gotwalt, will demonstrate and explain the capability and the underlying statistical approaches is deploys.
+JMP Chief Data Scientist and a key Developer of the new Bayesian Optimization, Chris Gotwalt, demonstrates and explains the capability and the underlying statistical approaches it deploys.
 The session includes time for Q&A.

 This JMP Developer Tutorial covers: interactively generating the initial Gaussian Process model; specifying new candidate factor combinations to test or run; exploring design space; summarize Gaussian Process model fit; comparing and interactively doing what-if analyses on factors and responses.